My Year as a Specials Rotation Librarian

 NO OPEN CHECKOUT

-I also hated not having the opportunity to do open checkout during the school day.
+This was such a shame to me; I have always loved offering the flexibility of open checkout all day, every day.
 The students and teachers wanted open checkout, too.

 FAMILY ISSUES